raspberrypilearning/temperature-log/worksheet.md

 ### Writing into a file

-The `echo` command allows you to simply write something into the command line, and by setting a file as its output, you can also write into text files with it.
-The following example first prints "test", then writes "test" into the file `test.txt` and finally shows the contents of `test.txt`:
+The `echo` command allows you to write something into the command line, and by setting a file as its output you can also write into text files with it.
+The following example first prints "test", then writes "test" into the file `test.txt`, and finally shows the contents of `test.txt`:

 ![](images/writing_to_file.png)

-In order to record multiple temperatures in a single file, we will need to append a new line to the file, instead of rewriting the file.
-This can be achieved by typing `echo test >>test.txt` for example.
+In order to record multiple temperatures in a single file, we will need to append a new line to the file instead of rewriting it.
+This can be achieved by typing `echo test >>test.txt`, for example.

 ### Creating a timestamp

-For creating log files, it is a good idea to take a timestamp that will be included in the log file's name, so that we can identify between the different logs easily.
-If you don't have a Real Time Clock or network access, the time will not be correct, but it will still maintain the log files in the correct order.
+When creating log files, it is a good idea to take a timestamp that will be included in the log file's name, so that we can identify the different logs easily.
+If you don't have a Real Time Clock or network access the time will not be correct, but it will still maintain the log files in the correct order.

-If you type the command `date +%F_%H-%M-%S`, (*where a `%F` stands for full date in a format such as `2014-07-30`, `%H` stands for the hour in the range `00..23`, `%M` stands for the minute in the range `00..59` and `%S` stands for the second in the range `00..59`*) it will give you the current date and time (as known to the Raspberry Pi) in a format that is readable, can be used as part of a filename and will also be ordered correctly.
+If you type the command `date +%F_%H-%M-%S`, it will give you the current date and time as known to the Raspberry Pi in a format that is readable.
+This can be used as part of a filename and will also be ordered correctly.
 For example: `2014-07-30_10-59-56`.
+In this command, `%F` stands for the full date in a format such as `2014-07-30`, `%H` stands for the hour in the range `00..23`, `%M` stands for the minute in the range `00..59`, and `%S` stands for the second in the range `00..59`.

-First, we will tell the interpreter to execute the `date` command and then use the command's output, by putting it between backticks: `` `date +%F_%H-%M-%S` ``.
-Then, we can create a variable which we will call `timestamp` and store the result in it: ``timestamp=`date +%F_%H-%M-%S` ``.
+First, we will tell the interpreter to execute the `date` command, and then use the command's output by putting it between backticks: `` `date +%F_%H-%M-%S` ``.
+Then we can create a variable which we will call `timestamp`, and store the result in it: ``timestamp=`date +%F_%H-%M-%S` ``.

 ### Adding the timestamp to the log

-At the beginning of the script, we will create the log file, initialised with a small header line.
+At the beginning of the script we will create the log file, initialised with a small header line.

-Type `echo "Temperature Log - $(date)" >/home/pi/logs/temperature_log_$timestamp.txt` to

-* create a log file called `temperature_log_<timestamp>`
-* in the directory `/home/pi/logs/` (*we cannot reference the home directory as `~` if we choose to run the script before logging in; you will have to create the directory beforehand for example with `mkdir ~/logs`*)
+Type `echo "Temperature Log - $(date)" >/home/pi/logs/temperature_log_$timestamp.txt` to create a log file called `temperature_log_<timestamp>` in the directory `/home/pi/logs/`. *Note: we cannot reference the home directory as `~` if we choose to run the script before logging in.
+You will have to create the directory beforehand, for example with `mkdir ~/logs`*.

-Explanation:

-* `$(date)` returns the date in the default format
-* `$timestamp` returns the value of the variable called `timestamp`
+In the above command, `$(date)` returns the date in the default format and `$timestamp` returns the value of the variable called `timestamp`.

-We can store the temperature inside the loop in a variable in a similar way by writing ``temp=`/opt/vc/bin/vcgencmd measure_temp` ``.
-After that - optionally - we can get rid of the `temp=` part of the temperature measurement's result, by typing `temp=${temp:5:16}`, which will take the variable's value starting from the 5th character for up to 16 characters.
-This value will then be appended to the file by writing: `echo $temp >>/home/pi/logs/temperature_log_$timestamp.txt`.
+We can use a similar technique to store the temperature inside the loop in a variable, by writing ``temp=`/opt/vc/bin/vcgencmd measure_temp` ``.
+After that, optionally, we can get rid of the `temp=` part of the temperature measurement's result by typing `temp=${temp:5:16}`; this will take the variable's value, starting from the 5th character, for up to 16 characters.
+This value can then be appended to the file by writing: `echo $temp >>/home/pi/logs/temperature_log_$timestamp.txt`.

 #### Example script: